atrinh1996/Groot/README.md

     > echo "\<input\>" | ./toplevel.native
 - **Run tests with**:
     > ./testall.sh
     - Note: When tests run with this script, passing tests will output in green text "I AM GROOT".
-Non-passing tests will oputput "fail..." in red text.
+Non-passing tests will output "fail..." in red text.